Snoring and Sleep Apnea

 Is Snoring Serious?

 Yes, when snoring is severe it can be serious.
 Snoring disturbs your sleeping patterns and deprives you of appropriate rest.
-Your snoring may be a significant problem for someone else as well.
+Your snoring may be a significant problem for someone else, as well.
 When left untreated, snoring can cause long-term health problems, including sleep apnea.
+Don’t leave your snoring untreated.
+Call to schedule an appointment with your snoring doctor.

 What Is Sleep Apnea?